Rico-le-champion/Deep-Learning-Time-series/README.md

 DeepAR trains a single model on a set of time series it takes as input a matrix containing all the time series, in our case the series do not have the same sizes (contrary to the use of prophet where we remove the NANs here we replace them with 0) this explains the very low sMAPE values obtained in the notebook (this metric is therefore not comparable to the sMAPE calculated for prophet).

 ## Conclusion
 The efforts made by web giants to democratize the analysis of time series have been successful.
 Thanks to them a whole bunch of data scientists who do not necessarily have the mathematical expertise necessary to use models like SARIMA are able to forecast quickly and easily very good results.
 Here we do not say that that the SARIMA model is old and useless.
-We are concluding from this study that this model requires a lot of time and expertise to reach results that are possibly better but can also be worse than the two others.
+We are concluding from this study that this model requires a lot of time and expertise to reach results that are possibly better (not by far) but can also be worse than the two others.
 However, if you decide to use Prophet or DeepAR which are  easier and more intellectually accessible algorithms you are quite sure of the quality of your results, you know that you are going to be time efficient and if you have knowledge and time you can also spent an entire night tuning their parameters. :P

 Here is a quick resume of the comparison between Prophet and Deep AR.
 ![135574893_518933055689697_8724537108818437982_n.png](./135574893_518933055689697_8724537108818437982_n.png)